MIBismuth/personal-webpage/website/markdown/self-hosting.md

 It has been great being able to share my small (yet frequent) updates with friends and family.

-And if feels even greater coming now to the end of my first post realizing I have so much more so share.
+And if feels even greater coming now to the end of my first post realizing I have so much more to share.

 Thank you for reading,